-(vi) The presiding judicial officer and/or judicial staff will coordinate the arrangements for Remote Hearings and, in the case of Videoconferencing, will in each case send out the link/invitation to counsel, the parties and any other necessary attendees at least twenty four (24) hours in advance of the hearing.
+(vi) The presiding judicial officer and/or judicial staff will coordinate the arrangements for Remote Hearings and, in the case of a Videoconference, will in each case send out the link/invitation to counsel, the parties and any other necessary attendees at least twenty four (24) hours in advance of the hearing.
 That link/invitation must not be sent or circulated by any party or counsel to any person without the prior permission of the presiding judicial officer.
 Where appropriate, arrangements will be made for a court reporter to attend or participate in the Remote Hearing for the purpose of recording the proceedings.

-(vii) A Remote Hearing will be conducted as if counsel and/or the parties are physically appearing before a judicial officer of the Supreme Court in accordance with the Rules, practice, procedures and decorum applicable to an In-Person Hearing.
-Procedural propriety must be observed at all times and the normal ways of addressing judicial officers and counsel in court proceedings will apply.

-(viii) When the Court has scheduled a Remote Hearing, counsel and the parties must ensure that they are adequately prepared for the hearing and have the necessary equipment in place for the duration of the hearing.
-Where the Remote Hearing is by Videoconferencing, this will include access to a reliable internet connection.1 copies of all relevant filed court documents, the submissions and authorities at least three (3) days prior to the Remote Hearing by using the relevant eDelivery Form on the Judiciary's website; and (b) where practicable hard copies of all filed court documents and other documents for the hearing are served on the other parties involved in the Remote Hearing.
-PROVIDED that pro se litigants who do not have access to the technology to comply with sub paragraph (a) above must, where practicable, deliver hard copies of the above mentioned documents to the office of the presiding judicial officer.

-(ix) Counsel and pro se litigants (subject to the Proviso below) are responsible for ensuring that (a) the presiding judicial officer and the other parties have electronic
+- (vii) A Remote Hearing will be conducted as if counsel and/or the parties are physically appearing before a judicial officer of the Supreme Court in accordance with the Rules, practice, procedures and decorum applicable to an In-Person Hearing.
+Procedural propriety must be observed at all times and the normal ways of addressing judicial officers and counsel in court proceedings will apply. - (viii) When the Court has scheduled a Remote Hearing, counsel and the parties must ensure that they are adequately prepared for the hearing and have the necessary equipment in place for the duration of the hearing.
+Where the Remote Hearing is by a Videoconference, this will include access to a reliable internet connection. - (ix) Counsel and pro se litigants are responsible for serving on the presiding judicial officer and other parties involved in a Remote Hearing (a) electronic copies of all filed court documents, submissions and authorities which are relevant to the hearing at least two (2) days prior to the hearing by using the relevant eDelivery Form on the Judiciary's website; and (b) where practicable hard copies of all filed court documents and other documents for the hearing.
+PROVIDED that pro se litigants who do not have access to the technology to comply with sub paragraph (a) above must deliver hard copies of the above mentioned documents to the office of the presiding judicial officer and to all other parties involved in the Remote Hearing at least two (2) days prior to the hearing. - (x) All counsel and/or parties attending a Remote Hearing by Videoconference must be seated and attired in a manner customary to that which is adopted when physically appearing before the Court.
+Judicial officers and attorneys must wear bands and wing collars without robes when attending a Remote Hearing by Videoconference which would normally be heard in open court. - (xi) When attending a Remote Hearing all counsel and/or parties shall be at premises that are private and professional.
+In the case of a Videoconference, they must activate their camera and have a stationary neutral backdrop away from open windows and sources of noise or distractions. - (xii) Counsel and parties should log in or call in to the Remote Hearing facility at least ten minutes before it is due to start in order to confirm that there are no connectivity issues. - (xiii) At the commencement of the Remote Hearing, the presiding judicial officer will give such directions as may be necessary for the conduct of the hearing.
+The applicant shall give the appearances and each participant shall state on the record the name of anyone else who is in the room with him/her.
+The presiding judicial officer will decide whether such person or persons are allowed to attend the Remote Hearing.

-1 It is suggested that your internet connection has a minimum download and upload speed of 20Mbps.
+&lt;sup>1 It is suggested that your internet connection has a minimum download and upload speed of 20Mbps.